 Predictions overview

 For hydrogen bonding to occur the molecule must have O-H or N-H bonds.
-For example ammonia and water both can hydrogen bond with themselves and with each other.
+For example, ammonia and water both can hydrogen bond with themselves and with each other.
 Any time you see a structure with OH or NH you must think "Hydrogen Bonding".
+An OH is called a "hydroxyl group".

 Draw the hydrogen bonding interaction between a water molecule and an ammonia molecule?